 Morris has undergraduate and masters' degrees in law from the Universities of Cambridge and Oxford.
-He is currently undertaking a PhD in EU competition law and international trade law at the London School of Economics and Political Science, focusing on EU State aid and international subsidy control.
+He holds a PhD in EU competition law and international trade law from the London School of Economics and Political Science, focusing on EU State aid and international subsidy control.

-Morris is qualified as a solicitor-advocate in England and Wales and as an advocaat in Belgium.
+Morris is dual-qualified as a solicitor-advocate in England and Wales and as an advocaat in Belgium.

-Morris is a co-author of the State aids division of the Butterworths Competition Law Service, a leading practitioners' publication and a contributing author to the practitioners’ text “EU State Aids" (edited by Hancher, Ottervanger and Slot).
+Morris is co-editor of the State Aid Division of the Butterworths Competition Law Service, a leading practitioners' publication and a contributing author to the practitioners’ text “EU State Aids" (edited by Hancher, Ottervanger and Slot).